 Will my iConnectivity interface work with USB-C?

 What is USB-C?
 USB-C is without doubt becoming the standard system for transferring all sorts of data between computers and peripherals.
 However there is a lot of misunderstanding and misinformation about what exactly USB-C is and how it works.
-This article will attempt to dispel some of the ...
+This article will attempt to dispel some of the myths ...

 How do I register my iConnectivity interface?